Key information

 - Applicants must be in receipt of a salary for the duration of the proposed award.

-- The research must take place at an established research institution in the UK.
+- The research must take place at an established research institution in the UK and applications will only be accepted form researchers working at academic institutes or NHS Trusts.

-- Applicants should normally be no more than four years into their first academic position.
-Allowance will be made for applicants whose career has been subject to an interruption for family or personal reasons.
+- Allowance will be made for applicants whose career has been subject to an interruption for family or personal reasons.

 - Applicants who currently hold an early career fellowship that provides salary support are eligible to apply for this scheme.
 We advise that these potential applicants contact research@diabetes.org.uk to discuss their eligibility in more detail.